 assessment), and a 1 summative coursework (contributing 25% of the

-The allocation of students to groups is here.
+For assignments of students to tutorial groups see

-Tutorial sheets and solutions (sols go up about a week later):
+Tutorial sheets and solutions can be downloaded here.
+(Solutions go up about a week later).

 lec1.pdf (for viewing),